 I have found myself sunk into the details of day to day life, running from meeting to meeting, picking my son up from school, getting dinner ready, throwing in a load of laundry, cleaning up the kitchen, making lunches, bedtime routines and then starting it all over again the next day.

 My cousin’s funeral this week has prompted me to reconsider the “rush” that I do each day.
 What am I doing each day that’s so important that I need to rush along my son as he tells me about *another* funny YouTube video he watched?
-What’s more important that being present to those we love?
+What’s more important than being present to those we love?

-Being mindful when it comes to spending money
+Be mindful when it comes to spending money

 So that brings me back to my cousin.
 I’m so thankful that he and his wife got that year together, living their dream on the lake, doing things they love.
 Even though it was only a year, it seems to me that it was a year well-spent, doing just what he wanted to do.